Last Updated on

 Here’s the quick and dirty version of what happens when you get accused of copyright infringement:

-- Someone reports your account to Etsy and issues a DMCA takedown notice
+1. Someone reports your account to Etsy and issues a DMCA takedown notice

-I lost money over this, even though I wasn’t in the wrong.
+What’s frustrating is how I lost money over this, even though I wasn’t in the wrong.

+When my shop finally got approved to sell again, my sales were down.
+I contacted Etsy support and asked why traffic to my shop had gone down so much.
 They told me that due to their algorithm, it could take some time for my items to find their place in the search results again.
-Again, this is out of Etsy’s control so I don’t blame them for this.
-It was just an unfortunate situation and my shop suffered even though I did nothing wrong.
+Again, this is out of Etsy’s control, but it was really unfortunate how everything panned out…all because of a jealous competitor.

 I also wasn’t the only shop owner this happened to.
 I reached out to many of my other competitors when I noticed their listings seemed gone, and they confirmed they were all hit with the same frivolous copyright infringement from the same sour competitor.
+And if you search for “fraudulent DMCA notice etsy” you’ll find stories of other people who have gone through the same thing.

 3. Etsy Has High Fees